mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Question**: Also we say “nothing to attain.”
 Then it’s like the question always comes up, why do we practice?

-**Katagiri**: But you already attain a certain stage; that’s why you have questions, [like] “why do we have to do it?”
+**Katagiri**: But you already attain a certain stage; that’s why you have questions, [like] “why do you have to do it?”
 Do you understand?
 You already touch it.
 “No attainment” means just the one [feeling], nothing around this.
 So at that time, who touches this [feeling]?
 Nothing.
 Just like sleeping.
 Sleeping as object and sleeper as subject, just one [feeling].
 Who touches sleep?
 I?
 No. Or, “I am touching sleep” means already you attain.
 But actually you are really sleeping exactly.
+So no attainment.

 **Same person**: So arrogance is to attain.

 **Katagiri**: Sure.
-That is called very pure purity, beyond purity or impurity, beyond idea or trace of subject and object, exactly.
+That is called very pure purity; beyond purity or impurity, beyond idea or trace of subject and object, exactly.

 ##### 9:45